Student Life

 Activities

 New College of Florida, a public institution, does not endorse any religious affiliation or practice, and does not offer religious services or doctrinal instruction.
 However, religion occupies an important place in the lives of many New College students, and numerous local congregations and religious organizations welcome the participation and membership of New College students.
 Moreover, private organizations assist students in establishing relationships with local congregations, provide pastoral counseling, offer religious study groups, and conduct faith-based programs and activities.
-The Association for Campus Ministry, supported by local churches and denominational groups, provides a part-time campus minister.
-Hillel is available and is supported by an independent board based in Tampa and Sarasota.

 Veterans Affairs